 - Maintenance of professional and personal qualities

-- Participation in periodic Honors Seminars your Senior year (see Dr. Mihalko for details)
+- Participation in weekly Honors Seminars your Senior year (see Dr. Mihalko for details)

-- Successful completion of a senior research project by April 15th.
+- Successful completion of a senior research project May 1.
 This will include both an oral presentation and a written report.
-A 15-min oral presentation will be made to faculty members, graduate students, and undergraduate students explaining the purpose of the research, methods, results, and a short discussion of the findings.
-The written report will be approximately 8 to 12 pages in length and will be written in thesis format following APA guidelines.
-Individual faculty advisors will provide guidance in the development of the research topic, the oral presentation, and the written report.
+A 10-min oral presentation will be made to faculty members, graduate students, and undergraduate students explaining the purpose of the research, methods, results, and a short discussion of the findings.
+The written report will be approximately 8 to 12 pages in length and will be written in article format following APA guidelines.
+Individual faculty mentors and the program coordinator will provide guidance in the development of the research topic, the oral presentation, and the written report.

 Download Honors Program Application Form >>

-Once the student has successfully completed the first semester of Individual Study, students will register for 2.0 credit hours of HES 386 Honors during their final semester.
+Students will register for 2 credit hours of HES 386 Honors Research during their final semester.